hujhax/austin-improv-wiki/Paul Normandin.md

 Paul conceived of and started the grounded, narrative troupe [[In Our Prime]] in 2012.

+He has also produced one off shows for [[The Free Fringe]] at [[The Hideout Theater]] to include a version of the Improviser's Nightmare format, The Great Debate, and Bob Finds 50.

 ## Troupes
 * [[In Our Prime]]
 * [[We're Here to Date Your Daughter]]